archivesunleashed/aut-docs/Pig:-Named-Entity-Recognition-(on-a-cluster).md

 combine-entity-results-split-by-date.py.py entities.gz/ [output-dir]
 ```

-Creates a set of PERSON, ORGANIZATION, and LOCATION files for every scrape date listed in the data.
+[This script](https://github.com/lintool/warcbase/blob/master/src/main/python/combine-entity-results-split-by-date.py) creates a set of PERSON, ORGANIZATION, and LOCATION files for every scrape date listed in the data.

 To generate frequency lists for these files:
 ```